Delayed Sexual Development

 - Failure to menstruate by age 15-16

 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 Your child's milestones and growth record will be reviewed.
-An x-ray of the left wrist bones may be taken.
-This will help to assess if bone development is normal for your child’s age.
+An x-ray of the left wrist bones may be taken to assess bone age.
+This will help to assess if bone development is normal for your child’s current level of pubertal development.

 Your child's hormone levels may be tested.
 This can be done with blood tests.